 But this is quantum mechanics (QM), and it doesn’t work like that.
 In other words, the intuition is wrong, and a particle really cannot have both definite position and momentum, regardless of whether or not you measured it.

 Let’s not think about particles, let’s think about their wavefunctions, which in a sense are more real than the particles themselves.
 The way a wavefunction evolves is a definite, predictable thing; when you measure the particle you may as well roll a die because it could be anywhere, but it was the wavefunction that loaded the die, and somehow seems to be in control of the outcome.

 A small wavefunction has all its amplitude (strength) grouped into a small space, and if you measured it, you would find the particle somewhere in that small space.
 So the particle’s position is fairly well known.

 But as I said above, the small wavefunction spreads out fast, so what does that mean for the particle?
 In the game you see an expanding blob of space that represents where the particle could be.
 What the expansion in all directions tells you is that momentum is indefinite – it could be going in any of those directions right now, and you don’t know which.
 Or as I prefer to see it, the wavefunction is spreading in all of those directions but when you measure it, you don’t know which you’re going to get.
 That’s not because you’re limited in what you can measure, it’s because the wavefunction actually went in all of those directions at once.

 (Or so goes the most commonly accepted interpretation of QM.
-Supporters of hidden variable interpretations may disagree, and may even be right, but as yet there is no experimental evidence to support their viewpoint.
-This could easily change in our lifetime – if quantum computers turn out not to work, for example – but still, all interpretations of QM agree about the wavefunction).
+Supporters of hidden variable interpretations may disagree, and may even be right, but as yet there is no experimental evidence either to support or refute their viewpoint.
+This could easily change in our lifetime – if quantum computers turn out not to work, for example, or work better than expected – but still, all interpretations of QM agree about the wavefunction).